DCC-Lab/PyTissueOptics/README.md

 3. Maybe your have a special geometry?
 Subclass `Geometry` and override the `contains` method to compute whether or not a given position is inside your object or not.

 4. Maybe you want to compute some funky stats?
-This is more complicated.
+Each step, `scoreStepping` is called with the photon and the drop in energy a that step.
+When leaving the geometry, `scoreLeaving` is called with the photon and the last position inside.